NathanPatzer/RustRayTracer/README.md

 - `-k [recursion-depth]`: Sets the maximum recursion depth for ray reflections and refractions.
 Default value of 1.
 - `-i [input_file]`: Specifies the input JSON file containing the scene description.
 Mandatory argument.
 - `-t [num_threads]`: Specifies the number of threads that will be used to render the image.
 Default to 1 and max of 16
+- `-s [smoothing]`: dictates whether or not smoothing will be turned on.
+No arguments.
 Output: Once the raytracer finishes execution, the resulting image will be saved in the project directory as `file_name.png`.

 ## Examples